 The story of David and his victory over Goliath is the story of a family in poverty.

-The Philistines were not only the richest but they flaunted their wealth on a giant slave from Gath that they named Goliath who boasted, insulted, and crushed any warrior who met him.
-His armor, helmet, everything bought and paid for by the Philistines and made of bronze and what made things worse was he insulted and belittled all the tribes of Israel to the point Saul and his army gave up.
+The Philistines were not only the richest but they flaunted their wealth on a giant slave from Gath whom they named Goliath who boasted, insulted, and crushed any warrior who met him.
+His armor, helmet, and everything bought and paid for by the Philistines and made of bronze and what made things worse was he insulted and belittled all the tribes of Israel to the point Saul and his army gave up.
 At first, David was told by Jesse to deliver food to his father’s troops until Goliath had the Gaul mess with David’s flock of sheep.
 This was the last straw for David for wealth was the religion of the Philistines but Davids's family had something more powerful than wealth; hope, and faith.
 David took a sharp stone and a sling and flung it right into Goliath’s massive forehead, and to rub it into the wealth of the Philistines he took Goliath’s sword and chopped off his head.

 However, The Bible is not history but is a cultural narrative or monomyth, like Herodus’s tale of the 300 Spartans, Homer’s Iliad and Odyssey, Bagvad Geda, The Koran, The Kaliva, The Volga Saga, and the Sutras of Buddhism.
 It’s a way of understanding a culture's values, fears, explanations for the unexplainable, and our roles as humans in a complex world.